 The CDC recommends that you wear cloth face coverings in public setting, especially when other social distancing measures are difficult to maintain (don't forget about frequent hand disinfection!).
 You don't need to worry about spending a lot of money on surgical masks or masks with filters - simple cloth face masks can be made at home and they still can help prevent the spread of COVID-19!

-In this link you will find all the necessary information on how to make your own face mask at home.
+In this you will find all the necessary information on how to make your own face mask at home.
 You can choose from two different options: sewn and non-sewn face covering.

 Wear a mask like Tom Hanks

 If you made it to the end of this article, you should now know how important wearing a mask in a public space is.
 It's hard to argue that the new normal isn't inconvenient, but the facts are undeniable – wearing a face-mask can save lives.
 If you are still sceptical, maybe Tom Hanks will convince you! 🙃

 The blue line on this chart shows how many people you might infect if 100% of people wear masks.
 The effect of scale is important when considering the spread of the disease.

 • dark blue - R₀ is lower than 1.
 You should aim to be here!

 • light blue - R₀ is greater than 1.

 • yellow - R₀ is greater than 1.3.